edkrueger/seven-in-seven/languages/README.md

-# Soulions to "Seven Languages in Seven Weeks" by Bruce A. Tate
+# Solutions to "Seven Languages in Seven Weeks" by Bruce A. Tate